 The leaders on our board of commissioners are much more than business professionals.
 They are much more than government appointees or physicians — they are neighbors.
 They are members of our community.
 These commissioners, living in the community, themselves using the health care system they govern, have an insider's view of area health care needs.
-It's much more than reading reports — they encounter our customers every day.
+It is much more than reading reports — they encounter our customers every day.

-The Nash UNC Health Care Board of Commissioners is a 15-member volunteer board appointed by the Nash County Board of Commissioners.
+The Nash UNC Health Care Board of Commissioners is a 14-member volunteer board appointed by the Nash County Board of Commissioners.
 Each board member is appointed for one 3-year term.
 Commissioners may be reappointed to serve two additional terms, for a maximum of three terms.
-In addition there are three voting, ex-officio members of the board.
+In addition, there are three voting, ex-officio members of the board.
 These ex-officio members include the president of the medical staff, the president-elect of the medical staff, and the president of Nash UNC Health Care.

 The Nash UNC Health Care Board of Commissioners meet on the first Thursday of each month.

-Jeffrey A. Batts, Vice-Chair
+Jeffrey A. Batts, Chairman